ShoabSaadat/glossify/project-requirements-document.md

 ## Conclusion

-Smart Brain represents a significant evolution from a basic glossary tool to a comprehensive, delightful learning companion.
+Smart Brain represents a significant evolution from a basic glossary tool to a comprehensive, delightful learning companion with persistent vocabulary collection.
 The v2.0.0 release establishes new standards for educational browser extensions through:

 ### 🎯 **Technical Excellence**
 - Robust GPT-4o-mini integration with 20-50 term extraction
 - Modern Manifest V3 architecture with enhanced security
 - Performance-optimized UI with 60fps animations
 - Comprehensive error handling and recovery systems
+- Persistent personal library with cross-session term management

 ### 🎨 **Design Innovation**
 - Professional pistachio green theme with glass morphism
 - Resizable interface for personalized user experience
 - Interactive onboarding that educates and delights
 - Witty waiting system that transforms analysis time into entertainment
+- Beautiful library interface with smart metadata and export capabilities

 ### 🚀 **User Experience Leadership**
 - Seamless auto-flow from configuration to usage
 - Smart button states that guide user actions
 - Enhanced accessibility and keyboard navigation
 - Comprehensive debugging and testing utilities
+- Personal vocabulary collection that grows with learning journey

+### 📚 **Learning Platform Evolution**
+- **From Single-Video Tool** → **Comprehensive Learning Platform**
+- **From Temporary Analysis** → **Persistent Knowledge Building**
+- **From Basic Definitions** → **Rich Educational Experience**
+- **From Isolated Terms** → **Connected Learning Journey**

 This requirements document serves as the definitive reference for Smart Brain's current capabilities and future development roadmap.
-All features have been implemented and tested, establishing a solid foundation for Chrome Web Store release and continued evolution.
+All core features have been implemented and tested, with the Personal Library system representing a major advancement toward comprehensive vocabulary learning platform.

-**Next Phase**: Focus on performance optimization, comprehensive testing, and Chrome Web Store preparation to share this transformative learning tool with educators and students worldwide.
+**Next Phase**: Focus on advanced library features (categorization, sharing), performance optimization, and Chrome Web Store preparation to share this transformative learning ecosystem with educators and students worldwide.

 ---

-*Document Version: 2.0.0 | Last Updated: September 2025 | Status: Implementation Complete*
+*Document Version: 2.1.0 | Last Updated: September 2025 | Status: Personal Library System Complete*